 Together in Craft

-After a two-year pause, Continuing Education (CE) classes returned to NBSS this year, giving eager makers outlets for creativity and connection.
+After a two-year pause, Community Education (CE) classes returned to NBSS this year, giving eager makers outlets for creativity and connection.
 The classes—both our in-person and new online offerings—were so in demand that almost all of them sold out within a few days.

 Meet three students who gained new-found skills and community through classes at NBSS.